Javelin: Iberia

 The Almogavars were a class of Aragonese infantrymen armed with a short sword, a shield and two heavy javelins, known as azcona.
 The equipment resembled that of a Roman legionary and the use of the heavy javelins was much the same.

 The Jinetes were Arabic light horsemen armed with several javelins, a sword, and a shield.
 They were proficient at skirmishing and rapid maneuver, and played an important role in Arabic mounted warfare throughout the Reconquista until the sixteenth century.
 These units were widespread among the Italian infantrymen of the fifteenth century.

 Wales

 The Welsh, particularly those of North Wales, used the javelin as one of their main weapons.
 During the Norman and later English invasions, the primary Welsh tactic was to rain javelins on the tired, hungry, and heavily armoured English troops and then retreat into the mountains or woods before the English troops could pursue and attack them.
 This tactic was very successful, since it demoralized and damaged the English armies while the Welsh ranks suffered little.

 Ireland

 The kern of Ireland used javelins as their main weapon as they accompanied the more heavily armoured galloglass.

-Chinese
+China

 Various kingdoms and dynasties in China have used javelins, such as the iron-headed javelin of the Qing dynasty.

 Qi Jiguang's anti-pirate army included javelin throwers with shields.

+Philippines

+A type of javelin in the pre-colonial Philippines is known as sugob.
+They were made from simple sharpened bamboo poles in which certain compartments were filled with sand to add weight for throwing.
+They sometimes included wooden tips laced with snake venom.
+They were carried in large numbers aboard karakoa warships and were thrown at enemy ships.
+Unlike the metal-tipped sibat spears, sugob were easy to make and were meant to be disposable.